Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Decaying supersonic turbulence

 In this section, we focus on our fiducial SLES model with a constant dissipation rate parameter calibrated in the previous section, $\ce = 1.6$, and compare its predictions with the results of the coarse-grained high-resolution simulation (DNS).

-\subsubsection{Mean small-scale turbulent energy}
+\subsubsection{Mean Small-scale Turbulent Energy}

-As pointed out in the previous section, the fact that the SLES model reproduces the temporal evolution of the mean small-scale turbulent energy, $\Eturb$, in the DNS is a non-trivial test of the model, as the timesteps spaced by more than a box-crossing time can be viewed as independent realizations.
-In decaying turbulence, the global Mach number of turbulence decreases with time, and therefore different times also probe different Mach-number regimes.
+As pointed out in the previous section, the fact that the SLES model reproduces the temporal evolution of the mean small-scale turbulent energy, $\Eturb$, in the DNS is a nontrivial test of the model, as the time steps spaced by more than a box-crossing time can be viewed as independent realizations.
+In decaying turbulence, the global Mach number of turbulence decreases with time, and therefore, different times also probe different Mach number regimes.
 As the top panel of Figure~\ref{fig:var-scale} shows, the Mach number decreases from $\sim 8.5$ to $\lesssim 2$ after 8 eddy crossing times of the simulation box, $\tcross$.
 The SLES model performs well in these different regimes.

 Another test of the model is its performance on different spatial scales.
 In the previous section, the model was calibrated on a specific scale, $\Lbox/32$, corresponding to a $32^3$ grid.
 The bottom panel of Figure~\ref{fig:var-scale} shows the model's performance on different scales, corresponding to $16^3$, $32^3$, $64^3$, and $128^3$ grids.
-The dashed lines show the DNS coarse-grained on these scales, while the solid lines are low-resolution re-simulations with the SLES model using corresponding grids.
+The dashed lines show the DNS coarse-grained on these scales, while the solid lines are low-resolution resimulations with the SLES model using corresponding grids.

 The shape of $\Eturb$ evolution is qualitatively similar on different scales and is only offset to higher values for larger scales (i.e., smaller $N^3$).
 This is because larger scales contain more kinetic energy.
 The SLES model captures this dependence on scale.
-In this model, the information about scale is contained both in the implicit source term---as the numerical dissipation rate depends on the resolution---and in the explicit turbulence decay term which is proportional to the local cell-crossing time of subgrid turbulence (Equation~(\ref{eq:ce})).
+In this model, the information about scale is contained both in the implicit source term---as the numerical dissipation rate depends on the resolution---and in the explicit turbulence decay term, which is proportional to the local cell-crossing time of subgrid turbulence (Equation~(\ref{eq:ce})).